 The Consulting Report is pleased to announce The Top 50 Cybersecurity Leaders of 2021.
 As the threat of cyberattacks increases, so does the need for specialized professionals who can understand and safely navigate the digital world.
 With that in mind, the executives and consultants selected for this year’s award represent some of the most experienced and forward-thinking consulting firm leaders who have continued to make significant contributions to the cybersecurity space.
 We evaluated each nominee based on a series of factors, carefully weighing their demonstrated cybersecurity expertise, professional milestones, tenure in the industry, and extended capabilities in enterprise risk mitigation.

-This year’s awardees include executives like Kelly Bissel, who has grown Accenture’s Security division to a $3 billion business as its Senior Managing Director; Andrew Morrison, whose Cyber Strategy, Defense, and Response practice at Deloitte employs advanced techniques such as war-gaming and adversary simulation to bolster preparedness for organizations; and Michael LaRouche, who distinguished himself in leadership positions at Lockheed Martin and Raytheon before assuming Presidency of SAIC’s National Security and Space Sector.
+This year’s awardees include executives like Kelly Bissel, who has grown Accenture’s Security division to a $3 billion business as its Senior Managing Director and Michael LaRouche, who distinguished himself in leadership positions at Lockheed Martin and Raytheon before assuming Presidency of SAIC’s National Security and Space Sector.
 As we have seen in recent times, vulnerability to cyber threats is rising as more industries become digitized in the modern world.
 This year’s awardees are among the most accomplished leaders who continue to guide businesses and other organizations in an ever-changing landscape.
 Please join us in recognizing and celebrating the achievements of The Top 50 Cybersecurity Leaders of 2021.

 1. Kris Lovejoy, EY